Estimated reading time: 8 minutes

-In most of Canada, a single adult with normal dietary requirements can eat well for about $50.00/week or $200 to $25o a month.
-(This amount is for food only, not household items or personal items.)
+In most of Canada, a single adult with standard dietary requirements can eat well for about $50.00/week or $200 to $25o a month.
+(This amount is for only food, not household or personal items.)

-If you are buying for one person and can afford to spend that much on food, that amount would be a good place to start.
+If you are buying for one person and can afford to spend that much on food, that amount would be an excellent place to start.

-If you’re buying for more than one person, try starting with a monthly grocery budget that is roughly 10%-15% of your month’s take-home pay.
+When buying for more than one person, try starting with a monthly grocery budget of roughly 10%-15% of your month’s take-home pay.

-If, over time, you find that you can eat well without spending the full amount you’ve allotted, cut back your grocery budget and put your savings toward something else.
+Over time, you can eat well without spending the allotted amount, cut back your grocery budget, and put your savings toward something else.

 Have I budgeted too little for food?

-If you find that you are stretching to make it to the end of the month while staying within your grocery budget, look first to what you’re buying and how you’re using it.
+If you are stretching to the end of the month while staying within your grocery budget, look first at what you’re buying and how you’re using it.